-Pillar 2: Consistent and collaborative practice
+4.4.2 Pillar 2: Consistent and collaborative practice

-Pillar 2 builds on the shared understanding of family violence created in Pillar 1, by developing consistent and collaborative practice to family violence risk assessment and management across different professional roles and sectors.
-Structured Professional Judgement (outlined at Section 9.1) should be used in a manner appropriate to each professional's role in the system to assess the level or 'seriousness' of risk, informed by:
+Pillar 2 builds on the shared understanding of family violence created in Pillar 1 by developing consistent and collaborative practice for family violence risk assessment and management across different professional roles and sectors.

+You should use Structured Professional Judgement in your role to assess the level or 'seriousness' of risk, informed by:

-- ...
-The victim survivor's self-assessed level of risk - ...
-Evidence-based risk factors (using the relevant assessment tool) - ...
-Information sharing with other professionals as appropriate to help inform professional judgement and decision-making - ...
-Using an intersectional analysis lens when applying professional judgement to determine the level of risk.
+- ... the victim survivor's self-assessed level of risk - ... evidence-based risk factors (using the relevant assessment tool) - ... sharing information with other professionals as appropriate to help inform professional judgement and decision-making - ... using an intersectional analysis when applying professional judgement to determine the level of risk.

-Pillar 3: Responsibilities for risk assessment and management
+4.4.3 Pillar 3: Responsibilities for risk assessment and management

-Pillar 3 builds on Pillars 1 and 2 and describes responsibilities for facilitating family violence risk assessment and management.
+Pillar 3 builds on Pillars 1 and 2.
+It describes responsibilities for facilitating family violence risk assessment and management.

 It provides advice on how professionals and organisations define their responsibilities to support consistency of practice across the service system, and to clarify the expectations of different organisations, professionals and service users.

-Pillar 4: Systems, outcomes and continuous improvement
+4.4.4 Pillar 4: Systems, outcomes and continuous improvement

 Pillar 4 outlines how organisational leaders and governance bodies contribute to, and engage with, system-wide data collection, monitoring and evaluation of tools, processes and implementation of the Framework.

-This pillar also describes how aggregated data will support better understanding of service user outcomes and systemic practice issues, and in turn continuous practice improvement.
+This pillar describes how aggregated data will support better understanding of service user outcomes and systemic practice issues, and it will assist in continuous practice improvement.

-This information will also inform the requirement of the Minister responsible for the Framework to review its operation under the FVPA at least every five years to ensure it continues to reflect evidence-based best practice.
+This information will also feed into the legislated five-yearly reviews of the Framework to ensure it continues to reflect evidence-based best practice.

-3.2 TERMINOLOGY AND DEFINITIONS
+5. TERMINOLOGY AND DEFINITIONS